Updated: 03/13/2021 by Computer Hope

 - Invented and developed his Analytical Engine in the late 1830s.
 Like the Difference Engine, the Analytical Engine was never fully constructed, but its design was highly influential.

-- His machine designs were the first to employ several important concepts used in modern computers, including the separation of data and program memory, instruction-based operations, program control using conditional jumps, and a discrete unit for input/output.
+- His machine designs were the first to employ several concepts used in modern computers, including separating data and program memory, instruction-based operations, program control using conditional jumps, and a discrete unit for input/output.
 Because of this, today he is widely considered to be the father of computing.